Jearny58/Jearny58.github.io/_posts/2019-08-22-technical-chronicles-basic-python-data-structures.md

 subtitle: Review of Basic Data Structures in Python
 date: '2019-08-22'
 image: /img/study_data_structures.gif
+excerpt: This notebook reviews the basic Python data structures: lists, tuples, dictionaries and sets.
+Before I begin though want to acknowledge Chris Albon...
 ---

 # _Data Structure Basics_

 This notebook reviews the basic Python data structures: lists, tuples, dictionaries and sets.

-Before I begint though want to acknowledge [Chris Albon](https://chrisalbon.com/) and his awesome Python tutorials!
+Before I begin though want to acknowledge [Chris Albon](https://chrisalbon.com/) and his awesome Python tutorials!
 This and other notebooks have been adapted from a conglomeration of lessons on his website, which can be found [here](https://chrisalbon.com).
 There are slight tweaks but the foundation was definitely set by Chris, so thank you again for putting out this material.
 It is fantastic!

 ## _Basic Python Data Structures_